judas79/judas79-Django-DerekBanas/ReadMe.txt

 Share these files freely, for this is just all meant to be an exercise in using: Django, PyCharm, and git within PyCharm pro, to access and organise my learning on git-hub.

+In some of the lessons text files, there will be references to Dereks' skeletal structure, (Code Layout), with a number in it (12 Code Layout).
+This is from when Derek, was first organizing his code layout plan, as far as what was needed to achieve how the site would be organised.